vvmruder/redmine_doc_pu/README.md

 * Wiki page references are translated to PDF links
 * Code highlighting is supported for Redmine code block (uses minted + pygments)
 * Solid table boarders __can__ be drawn
+* Hard linebreaks are possible in tables (like it is supported in redmines wiki-syntax)
 * Add chapter for every wiki page
 * Remove Redmine macros, eg. {{toc}}
 * Convert wiki footnotes to LaTeX footnotes